lifepillar/vim-colortemplate/Readme.md

 - [**StylePicker**](https://github.com/lifepillar/vim-stylepicker): a color and
   style picker inside Vim!

+**Note:** please report issues about plugins using the corresponding repository.

 “alpha level” means that the library generally works, but there may be serious bugs and the interface is still WIP.